 Equipment List for Trekking in Nepal

-It is absolutely essential that you have the correct clothing and equipment for trekking in Nepal.
+You must have the correct clothing and equipment for trekking in Nepal.
 It could mean the difference between enjoying yourself and having a miserable time.
 The following trekking equipment list is a general idea of the personal items that you need to consider packing for your trekking in Nepal.
 Please use this packing list for trekking in Nepal as a guide.
 The personal items are of individual interest and choice.
-Moderation to the list can be done according to your specific needs, interests, duration of your entire trip, season of your trip, etc. You can find most of these items in stores in Kathmandu for cheaper prices.
+Moderation to the list can be done according to your specific needs, interests, duration of your entire trip, a season of your trip, etc. You can find most of these items in stores in Kathmandu for cheaper prices.

-In a supported trekking in Nepal we provide Icicles Adventure duffel bag.
-You are suggested to repack heavy items in this duffel bag which will be carried by porters or yaks and should have weight limitation of 15 kgs.
-Personal belongings that you may need for the day (during the hike) like money, water bottle, rain gear, camera, sun cream, a pair of cloth that you may need for the day and toilet paper etc., should be carried by yourself in your day pack.
+In supported trekking in Nepal, we provide Icicles Adventure duffel bags.
+You are suggested to repack heavy items in this duffel bag which will be carried by porters or yaks and should have a weight limitation of 15 kgs.
+Personal belongings that you may need for the day (during the hike) like money, water bottle, rain gear, camera, sun cream, a pair of cloth that you may need for the day and toilet paper, etc., should be carried by yourself in your day pack.
 So you are suggested to pack items in two different bags.
 The porters carrying your luggage will walk ahead of you and you can only again meet them at the end of the day.
-Extra things that you don’t need during your trek like travel clothes, extra gear, purchases, valuable things etc. can be locked up and left with our staff in Kathmandu.
+Extra things that you don’t need during your trek like travel clothes, extra gear, purchases, valuable things, etc. can be locked up and left with our staff in Kathmandu.

-Most trekking in Nepal proceed from warm, low altitudes to cold, high altitudes.
+Most trekking in Nepal proceeds from warm, low altitudes to cold, high altitudes.
 It will be necessary for you to be able to control your comfort by adding or taking off clothing as required.
-It is far better to have a number of layers that can be changed with temperature variations, or when you stop for rests during the day.
-During the trekking day you may start walking with a light sweater and tracksuit pants.
-As the day progresses you may feel comfortable in T-shirt and shorts, then later on you may need to put on the tracksuit, and eventually a down jacket, warm pants, hat and gloves.
+It is far better to have several layers that can be changed with temperature variations, or when you stop for rest during the day.
+During the trekking day, you may start walking with a light sweater and tracksuit pants.
+As the day progresses you may feel comfortable in T-shirt and shorts, then later on you may need to put on the tracksuit, and eventually a down jacket, warm pants, hat, and gloves.

-Prior to your trek departure, personal equipment may be checked by your trek leader.
-Do not risk spoiling your trek or the group’s by being thrifty on equipment list for trekking in Nepal or clothing selection.
+Before your trek departure, personal equipment may be checked by your trek leader.
+Do not risk spoiling your trek or the groups by being thrifty on the equipment list for trekking in Nepal or clothing selection.

 You may wish to leave old clothing (t-shirts, socks, old jumpers, running shoes, etc.) in the country at the end of the trekking in Nepal.
 Consider donating these items to your porters – they will be very much appreciated.